MainulDip/NodeJS_Server_Study/GraphQL-With-FrameWork.md

         return "Hello World"
     },

+    // When a resolver takes arguments, they are passed as one “args” object, as the first argument to the function
     rollDice: args => {
         var output = []
         for (var i = 0; i < args.numDice; i++) {